 As a family medicine physician, I am also excited about our school’s significant contribution to addressing the need for qualified and committed primary care physicians to serve in communities across the US and Canada.
 The Association of American Medical Colleges estimates that by 2030, the US will face a shortage of potentially 120,000 doctors.
 At AUC, we are doing our part to help address the need.
-In 2018, more than 290 AUC graduates filled residency positions in the United States, many of them in family medicine, pediatrics, or internal medicine, many in underserved areas.
+In 2019, 349 AUC graduates filled residency positions in the United States, many of them in family medicine, pediatrics, or internal medicine, many in underserved areas.
 We are proud of the impact we as an institution are having on the health of communities and families.

 AUC seeks students who are committed to becoming excellent physicians.
 I welcome you to the opportunity to learn more about AUC.

 Learn more about AUC’s Executive Dean, Dr. Heidi Chumley.

 Dr. Heidi Chumley was named Executive Dean of AUC in 2013 and is responsible for the development of a strategic vision for academic excellence and career outcomes.
 She also acts as the head of Adtalem Global Education’s Academic Council.